lagom/lagom-samples/mixed-persistence/mixed-persistence-scala-sbt/README.md

 curl -H "Content-Type: application/json" -X POST -d '{"message": "Hi there"}'          http://localhost:9000/api/hello/Alice
 ```

-Few seconds after running these requests you'll see the list of greetings on your second terminal (where a permanent request to list all greetings is running).
+A few seconds after running these requests you'll see the list of greetings on your second terminal (where a permanent request to list all greetings is running).
 The read side build in this recipe keeps only the last greeting for each name so as you keep changing the greeting to `Alice` the change propagates eventually into the list of greetings.